-- 1. Put the tire (E) on the ground at the rear of the vehicle. - Remove the hubcap, if equipped, from the flat tire by tapping the backside of the hubcap with the wheel wrench (A).
+- 1. Put the tire (E) on the ground at the rear of the vehicle. - 2.
+Remove the hubcap, if the vehicle has one, from the flat tire by tapping the backside of the hubcap with the wheel wrench (A).
 Store in a safe location until the flat tire is repaired.
-Once the tire is repaired, replace the hubcap. - 3.
-Ensure the valve stem is pointed up and to the rear.
-Then pull the retainer (D) through the wheel. - Put the socket end of the extension (C), on a 45 degree angle downward, through the hole just above the rear bumper and into the hoist shaft (B).
+Once the tire is repaired, replace the hubcap.